wltrup/iOS-Swift-WTOnlineLinearRegressionDemo/README.md

-# iOS-Swift-WTSimpleStatisticsDemo
+# iOS-Swift-WTOnlineLinearRegressionDemo
-A demo app for my WTSimpleStatistics library.
+A demo app for my [WTOnlineLinearRegression](https://github.com/wltrup/Swift-WTOnlineLinearRegression) library.

 I'll be uploading the demo shortly.